Monday – Friday, 8:30 a.m.- 4:00 p.m.

-CancerCare Manitoba is proud of its volunteers, who contribute more than 25,000 hours each year to help provide excellent patient care in one-on-one situations or behind the scenes.
+CancerCare Manitoba is proud of its volunteers, who contribute more than 25,000 hours each year to help provide excellent patient care through a variety of roles.

-Volunteers come from a wide variety of backgrounds, with many of them giving back because they or a loved one has been touched by cancer.
+Volunteers come from different backgrounds, with many of them giving back because they or a loved one have been touched by cancer.

-Volunteer opportunities are available weekdays between 8:30 AM and 4:00 PM at 3 sites: McDermot Avenue, St. Boniface and the Breast and Gyne Centre of Hope on Wolseley Avenue.
+Volunteer opportunities are available weekdays between 8:30 a.m. and 4:00 p.m. at two sites: McDermot Avenue, St. Boniface, the Breast and Gyne Centre of Hope, and Prevention and Screening Programs.
 Different volunteer positions are available at each site.

-Whether you want to interact with patients, assist healthcare professionals or use your hobby or work experience to enhance patient care, there’s a spot for you to volunteer at CancerCare Manitoba.
+Whether you want to interact with patients, assist health care professionals or use your hobby or work experience to enhance patient care, there is a spot for you to volunteer at CancerCare Manitoba.

 Here are some of the areas where volunteers make a difference.
 Please note, not all opportunities are available at every site.